 - Cook in the crockpot on low for about 4-6 hours

 - Instead of blending in a blender, use a whisk and whisk until you have the consistency of thick applesauce

 NOTE: Applesauce is not as dark as apple butter.
 It uses less cinnamon and has no cloves in it.

-This section is designed to give you ideas on how to involve your kids in the process of making apple butter and also helping your kids understand some of the nutritious benefits of the ingredients in apple butter.
-Knowledge is power—and kids want to know “why” they should eat certain things.
+This section is designed to give you ideas on how to involve your kids and grandkids in the process of making apple butter and also helping them understand some of the nutritious benefits of the ingredients in apple butter.
+Knowledge is power—and kids and grandkids want to know “why” they should eat certain things.
 So, here are some facts and ideas…

 Tip #1: What do you Eat with Apple Butter?